dmvt/dstack-vpn-experiment/README.md

 # DStack VPN Experiment

-A WireGuard-based VPN system for DStack applications that enables secure, private communication between DStack instances with NFT-based access control.
+A WireGuard-based VPN system for DStack applications that enables secure, private communication between DStack instances.

 ## Overview

-This project implements the MVP (Minimum Viable Product) for the DStack VPN functionality specification.
+This project implements a simple WireGuard VPN system as specified in the project specification.
 It provides:

-- WireGuard VPN containers for secure peer-to-peer communication
-- **NFT-based access control** using blockchain smart contracts
-- **Automated node registration** with WireGuard key generation
-- **Real-time access verification** with sub-second latency
-- Mullvad UDP-to-TCP proxy for tunneling support
+- **One DigitalOcean hub** (WireGuard server) in NYC
+- **Three DStack spokes** as WireGuard clients that connect outbound to the hub
+- **PostgreSQL cluster** runs entirely on DStack (no DB on the hub)
+- **Basic firewalling** and health monitoring
+- **Local backups** on each DStack spoke
 - Docker Compose setup for easy local testing
-- Integration with distributed PostgreSQL (stretch goal)

 ## 🚀 Quick Start